River of Smoke

-River of Smoke (2011) is a novel by Indian novelist Amitav Ghosh.
-It is the second volume of the Ibis trilogy.
+River of Smoke is a 2011 novel by Indian writer Amitav Ghosh.
+It is the sequel to Sea of Poppies and is followed by Flood of Fire, which together make up the Ibis trilogy.

 Synopsis

-The promotional text refers to the storyline which can be summarized as follows: The novel begins after the incidents on the Ibis, which was caught in a storm and eventually ended up in Mauritius, but with a few passengers less.
+The novel begins after the incidents on the Ibis, which was caught in a storm and eventually ended up in Mauritius, but with a few passengers less.
 From the details of the changing lives and traditions of Indian migrants in Mauritius, the novel traces the fate of other characters from the Ibis and describes the opium trade in China.
 The novel has a rich tapestry of characters from various cultural and geographical backgrounds whose common interest is trade with China.
 The plot is set in Fanqui town, a small strip of land used by foreigners to trade with local Chinese traders, a year before the First Opium War.

 Plot introduction

 In 1838, three ships are caught in a raging storm in the Andaman Sea: the Anahita, owned by Bahram Modi, a Parsi opium trader from Bombay; the Redruth, owned by Fitcher Penrose, on an expedition to collect rare species of plants from China; and the Ibis (from the previous novel Sea of Poppies), carrying convicts and indentured labourers.
 The convicts Neel Rattan, a Bengali zamindar, and Ah Fatt, a criminal from Canton, escape from the ship along with a couple of lascars.

 The story traces the lives of these principal characters in Canton.
 Bahram Modi, a lowly son-in-law of the rich Parsi shipbuilder Rustamjee Mistrie, has convinced his father-in-law to provide him seed capital to enter into the opium trade, carried out multiple successful expeditions to China, and created considerable wealth in the process for his in-laws.
 However, on the sudden demise of his father-in-law, he is forced by his brothers-in-law to retire from the export division.
 Bahram decides to ship a large consignment of opium to China, as he is confident that he would be able to earn a sizeable profit to buy out the export division, in spite of a ban on the trading of opium, issued by the Chinese officials.
 Bahram has a son (Ah Fatt) through a Chinese boat woman, Chi Mei, unknown to his family back in Bombay.

 Fitcher Penrose, a botanist, is on an expedition to China to collect rare plants.
 He is joined by Paulette Lambert, daughter of a French botanist, in his search for the rare Golden Camellia.
 They are helped by Robin Chinnery, a fictional illegitimate son of the English painter George Chinnery.

 Neel and Ah Fatt have escaped from the Ibis and they meet Bahram Modi, Ah Fatt's father.
 Neel joins Bahram as his munshi, a personal secretary and translator.

 Does Mr. Moddie manage to sell his opium and redeem himself in spite of the Chinese government's crackdown?
 Does Mr. Penrose find the rare plant he is looking for?
 Does Neel manage to evade the long arm of the law?